Introduction to MySQL Replication

 1. Set the configuration file

-The first thing to do will be to add the following lines in your configuration file mysqld.cnf.
-The bind-address statement will make sure that your master is listening at that address the server-id will be set to 1.
+The first thing to do is add the following lines in your configuration file mysqld.cnf.
+The bind-address statement will ensure that your master is listening at that address.
+The server-id will be set to 1.
 This id needs to remain unique within the network of master-slaves in which your replication will work.
 This is used to identify the node.
-Further, the log_bin is specified what will specify the path where the logs will be stored.
+Further, the log_bin is specified as what will determine the path where the logs will be stored.

 - bind-address: 172.16.2.4